gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

     The ``length`` (default=32) defines the maximum length, in bytes, of a message sent via the radio.
 1 character = 1 byte.
-It can be up to 251 bytes long (254 - 3 bytes for S0, LENGTH and S1 preamble).
+It can be up to 251 bytes long (254 - 3 bytes for S0, LENGTH and S1 preamble; the S0, LENGTH, and S1 are parts of the packet structure used in radio communication and are used to indicate the start of a packet, the length of the packet, and for error checking, respectively).

     The ``queue`` (default=3) specifies the number of messages that can be stored on the incoming message queue.
 If there are no spaces left on the